cunhaw/busroutes/README.md

 There is an open issue (https://github.com/cunhaw/busroutes/issues/2) to check how this loading could be better decoupled from the Activity (probably using an Android Service or ContentProvider).

 - OkHttp is an HTTP client that’s efficient by default.
-Check http://square.github.io/okhttp/ It was used in the project because Retrofit works better with it (allow better setup of HTTP parameters)
+Check http://square.github.io/okhttp/ It was used in the project because Retrofit works better with it (allow better setup of HTTP parameters).